- 01. The Different Types of Guitar.

 The guitar strings are identical to those of the classical guitar.
 You will also find some plastic on the soundbox for the guitar player to slam with the rhythm of the song.

 The jazz guitar has a more narrow neck than the classical guitar and its high-pitched strings are metal.
-The jazz guitarist traditionally plays with a guitar pick.
-He is often standing.
+The acoustic guitarist traditionally plays with a guitar pick.

 The Rock Guitar

 It is often called the electric guitar.
 An electronic system allows for the detection of the vibration of strings and transmits them to an amplifier.
 These models are equipped with certain sound effect buttons and a volume button.

 What do you think of learning the guitar in your 50s or 60s?